 1. Sing to Taylor Swift or Elvis or NSYNC or The Spice Girls…you get the point.

 And don’t just sing.
 JAM.
-Sing at the top of your voice, throw in the dance moves and the drama, and by all means, sing off-key.
+Sing at the top of your lungs, throw in the dance moves and the drama, and by all means, sing off-key.
 When I’m angry and struggling to let things go, a drive around the block, singing like no one’s listening, just enjoying an innocent song, helps improve my mood and cool the blood in my veins.
 Then I can think more clearly and decide if I was really offended or maybe just a little too sensitive.

 I’m not a dancer, and I don’t dance when I’m angry, but right now I’m picturing Napoleon Dynamite on stage for Pedro.
 You don’t even have to smile, though you probably will let out a chuckle by the time you’re done.
 Then you’ll be cooled off enough to think about how to address the person you’re angry with (I recommend using I-statements.
 Check out this short article from The Tony Robbins Blog for more information).